Federal Judge Blocks Trump Policy Ordering Indefinite Detention For Asylum-Seekers

 In her ruling, Pechman also took issue with an aspect of Barr's policy that left open the possibility that migrants, still awaiting a hearing, could be re-detained by ICE after being released on bond.

-"The Government's unwillingness to unconditionally assert that Plaintiff's will not be re-detained means that the specter of re-detention looms and these Plaintiff's and many members of their class face the real and imminent threat of bondless and indefinite detention...," she said.
+"The Government's unwillingness to unconditionally assert that Plaintiffs will not be re-detained means that the specter of re-detention looms and these Plaintiffs and many members of their class face the real and imminent threat of bondless and indefinite detention ...," she said.

 The ruling comes amid a widespread shortage of immigration judges that has caused massive delays in processing hearings.
 The most recent data available from The Transactional Records Access Clearinghouse shows a total of 424 judges nationwide face a backlog of 892,517 cases on the courts' active dockets as of the end of April.